UebokGR/QuickSort-Mips/README.md

 # QuickSort-Mips

 Two quicksort files are provided TimedQuicksort displays only time.
-SwapsTimeQuicksort displays time and swaps.
+SwapsTimeQuicksort displays time and swaps; this one also has partition as a macro.

 This MIPS assembly code, developed in MARS IDE, implements the quick sort algorithm to sort an array of integers.
 The program follows these steps: